 The following list includes the more common side effects of your Pill.
 These are usually mild and lessen with time.

 If you notice any of the following side effects and they worry you, tell your doctor or pharmacist:

-- acne

 - nausea

 - stomach pain

 - changes in weight

 - headache, including migraines

 - mood changes, including depression

-- breast tenderness or pain
+- breast tenderness or pain.

-- hair loss or hair growth.